markdbenson/dapper/README.md

 # Dapper

-Dapper is a publishing tool for static websites -- think of it as hair jelly for your texts.
+A publishing tool for static websites.

-Distributed as a Perl module, App::Dapper comes with an application called "dapper" which you can use from the command line and makes it easy to use the App::Dapper perl module to create static websites.
+Distributed as a Perl module, `App::Dapper` comes with an application called `dapper` which you can use from the command line and makes it easy to use the `App::Dapper` perl module to create static websites.

-Dapper was created to easily build static websites and has three goals:
+**Dapper** has three goals:

 1. **Simple**.
-Gets out of the way so you can write your content and develop your templates.
-No hassle, simple, and straight-forward.
+Learning **Dapper** is easy -- it gets out of the way so you can write content, develop layouts, and deploy to production the way you want.

-2. **Static**.
+2. **Flexible**.
 Content is written in Markdown, templates are written in Liquid.
-Dapper combines the two and creates a static website based on your instructions.
+**Dapper** combines the two and creates a static website based on your instructions.

 3. **Pragmatic**.
-Built for pragmatists by a pragmatist.
-The easy things are easy, and the hard things are possible.
+The easy things are easy and the hard things are possible.
+**Dapper** was created to solve problems in a straight-forward and intuitive way.

 The rest of this document shows you how to get your righeously static site set up and running, how to create and manage content, how to tweak the way it looks, and how to deploy to various environments.

 ## Installation

+**Dapper** is written in Perl.
+You don't need to know Perl to use it, however.
 Get up and running in seconds:

     $ cpanm App::Dapper
     $ mkdir new-site